Birch Hill Recreation Area

 In the 1990’s the NSCF graduated to a computerized system using SplitSecond timing software to take the impulses from the start wand and finish beams.
 Kay Kindt was the operator for this laptop-based system which brought the club up to the “industry standard” for race timing.
 The club used this system for 10 or more years, into the early 2000’s.

 In 2002 the club purchased hardware and software from Summit Timing Systems in Salt Lake City.
 With assistance from Ernie Page, the owner/operator of Summit Timing Systems, the NSCF crew, under the leadership of Terry Schmidt, learned and mastered the timing system which took NSCF timing and race organization to a higher level.
 After Terry Schmidt got the crew tuned up with the new system, he was able to successfully lead the crew (with on-site assistance from Ernie Page) through the 2003 Junior Nationals.
-Carol Haas took over the timing responsibilities from Terry Schmidt and held the Chief of Timing position for several years and through many major events, including the 2013 Junior Nationals, 2008, 2009 and 2017 SuperTour finals and the 2014 Arctic Winter Games.
-Anna Sorensen, the current NSCF Chief of TIming, took over from Carol Haas.
+Carol Haas took over the timing responsibilities from Terry Schmidt in 2007 and held the Chief of Timing position for several years and through many major events, including the 2013 Junior Nationals, 2008 and 2009 SuperTour finals and the 2014 Arctic Winter Games.
+Anna Sorensen, the current NSCF Chief of Timing, took over from Carol Haas in 2014 and has overseen timing for the 2017 SuperTour finals and the Rocky Mountain Intercollegiate Ski Association races held at Birch Hill in 2022.

 In spring 2021 the NSCF purchased chip-timing hardware and software from Zone4 Timing in Canmore, Alberta, and began using the system in the winter of 2021-22 so that the crew would be famliar with the system well before the 2023 Junior Nationals.
 The Zone4 system further elevates the NSCF timing operation, providing live online results throughout each day of racing.